Texas midwife arrested for providing illegal abortions near Houston, state AG Ken Paxton says

 Paxton said that Maria "Dr. Maria" Rojas is a known midwife in Northwest Houston and was taken into custody in Waller County.

-The press release from Paxton's office stated that Rojas' clinics employed unlicensed people who "falsely presented themselves as licensed medical professionals."
+The press release from Paxton's office alleged that Rojas' clinics employed unlicensed people who "falsely presented themselves as licensed medical professionals."

 Rojas is also accused of performing illegal abortions, which violates the Texas Human Life Protection Act.